paulohbraga/paulohbraga/README.md

 :house_with_garden: I’m from Brazil.

-📳 As Mobile Application developer, my current frameworks are React Native using JS/TS with Functional or Class components, Hooks, Context Api, Redux(thunks, sagas and persist), offline first apps, styled components, animations.
+📳 As Mobile Application developer, my current frameworks are React Native using JS/TS with Functional or Class components, Hooks, Context Api, Redux(thunks, sagas), offline first apps, styled components, animations.
 I also program using the Flutter framework as hobby.

 :books: I’m currently learning everything but my focus is mobile development.